SAP/openui5-docs/docs/Request_Fails_Due_to_Same-Origin_Policy_(Cross-Origin_Resource_Sharing_-_CORS)_672301f.md

 ### Workaround: Disable the same-origin policy in the browser \(not recommended, only for testing\)

-.
-It runs a local proxyIn Google Chrome, you can easily disable the same-origin policy of Chrome by running Chrome with the following command: `[your-path-to-chrome-installation-dir]\chrome.exe --disable-web-security --user-data-dir`.
+In Google Chrome, you can easily disable the same-origin policy of Chrome by running Chrome with the following command: `[your-path-to-chrome-installation-dir]\chrome.exe --disable-web-security --user-data-dir`.
 Make sure that all instances of Chrome are closed before you run the command.
 This allows all web sites to break out of the same-origin policy and connect to the remote service directly.

 > Note:
 > **This approach is not recommended for productive apps.
 Running Chrome this way for surfing on the internet poses a security risk.** However, it allows you to avoid the need of setting up a proxy at development time or for testing purposes.